arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 everything active in life develops this same feeling of guilt.
 And these are the only preconditions for the priest's power: __by nature the priest is the one who makes himself master of those who suffer__ (GM III 15).

+p133

 __the priest always acts through fiction.__

+___Culture means training and selection.__ Nietzsche calls the movement of culture the "__morality of customs__" (D9); this latter is __inseparable from__ iron collars, from __torture__, from the atrocious means which are used to train man.

+__Every historical law is arbitrary, but what is not arbitrary, what is prehistoric and generic, is the law of obeying laws.__ (Bergson will rediscover this thesis when he shows, in Les Deux Sources, that all habits are arbitrary but that the habit of taking on habits is natural.)

+p134

+__Culture has always used__ the following means: it made __pain a medium of exchange, a currency__, an equivalent; precisely the exact equivalent of a forgetting, of an inquiry caused, a promise not kept (GM II4). __Culture, when related to this means, is called justice; the means itself is called punishment.__

+p135

+Nietzsche sees __the archetype of social organisation in credit rather than exchange__.
+The man who pays for the injury he causes by his pain, the man held responsible for a debt, the man treated as responsible for his reactive forces: these are the means used by culture to reach its goal.

+Nietzsche therefore offers us the owing genetic lineage:
+1) Culture as prehistoric or generic activity, an enterprise of training and selection;
+2) The means used by this activity, the equation of punishment, the relationship of debt, the responsible man;
+3) The product of this activity: the active man, free and powerful, the man who can promise.

 p15 Abbreviations of Nietzsche's Works p214 Notes